pablo14/data-science-live-book/model_performance/knowing_the_error.md

 #### What sort of data?

 It has other approach rather than the one covered on <a href='http://livebook.datascienceheroes.com/model_performance/out_of_time_validation.html' target="blank">Out-of-Time Validation</a>.
-This approach could be used even when there is not possible to filter cases by date, for example having a data's snapshot at certain point of time, when no new information will be generated.
+This approach could be used even when there is not possible to filter cases by date, for example having a data's snapshot at a certain point of time, when no new information will be generated.

-For example some health data research from a reduced amount of people, a survey, or some data available on internet for practicing purposes.
+For example some health data research from a reduced amount of people, a survey, or some data available on the internet for practicing purposes.
 It's either expensive, not practical, unethical or even impossible to add new cases.
 The `heart_disease` data coming in `funModeling` package is such an example.

 <br>

 ### Reducing unexpected behavior

-When a model is trained it just sees a part of a reality.
-It's a sample from a population that cannot be totally seen.
+When a model is trained, it just sees a part of reality.
+It's a sample from a population that cannot be entirely seen.

 There are lots of ways to validate a model (Accuracy / ROC curves / Lift / Gain / etc).
 Any of these metrics are **attached to variance**, which implies **getting different values**.
-If you remove some cases and then fit a new model, you'll see an _slightly_ different value.
+If you remove some cases and then fit a new model, you'll see a _slightly_ different value.

-Imagine we fit a model and achieve an accuracy of `81`, now remove 10% of the cases, fit a new model, the accuracy now is: `78.4`. **What is the real accuracy?** The one obtained with 100% of data or the other based on 90%?
-For example if the model will run live on a production environment, it will see **other cases** and the accuracy point will move to a new one.
+Imagine we build a model and achieve an accuracy of `81`, now remove 10% of the cases, and then fit a new one, the accuracy now is: `78.4`. **What is the real accuracy?** The one obtained with 100% of data or the other based on 90%?
+For example, if the model will run live in a production environment, it will see **other cases** and the accuracy point will move to a new one.

 _So what is the real value?
 The one to report?_ **Re-sampling** and **cross-validation** techniques will average -based on different sampling and testing criteria- in order to retrieve an approximation to the most trusted value.